 Josh began as an attorney at Greater Boston Legal Services where he represented those who were facing foreclosure.
-He continued addressing housing issues as former chair of the Housing and Community Development Committee on the City Council, where Josh led hearings to investigate serious health and safety concerns faced by Boston tenants and improved landlord accountability.
+He continued this work as the former chair of the Housing and Community Development Committee on the City Council, where he led hearings to investigate serious health and safety concerns faced by Boston tenants and improved landlord accountability.
 Josh also successfully introduced legislation that extended protections to tenants whose homes are converted to condominiums and increased financial protections for the elderly, disabled, and low-income tenants.

 A Woman's Right to Choose

 45 years after Roe v.
 Wade, our country now faces an existential crisis when it comes to protecting the reproductive rights of women.
 With the long-term composition of the Supreme Court poised to turn hard to the right, the door may soon be open for states to outlaw a woman’s right to choose.
 Shockingly, even in Massachusetts we have seen past legislative attempts to amend the state constitution to do just that.
 In this toxic national political climate, Massachusetts must demand that our government is filled at every level with leaders who will steadfastly protect women’s reproductive rights, and who will draw a red line at any attempts to erode those rights.
 Josh is unequivocal in supporting a woman’s right to choose and will continue to be an unwavering advocate on this issue regardless of the office he holds.
 The stakes are simply too high to sit on the sidelines.